whiteheaddmark/Technology-Inventory/README.md

 * Hold - Backlog or previous poor experience/do not use.

 ## Use
 The inventory can be created using the Thoughtworks [Build Your Own Radar](https://radar.thoughtworks.com) service and [this](https://raw.githubusercontent.com/whiteheaddmark/Technology-Inventory/master/nrao-dms-technology-inventory.json) raw JSON file.
+The latest version is [here][https://radar.thoughtworks.com/?sheetId=https%3A%2F%2Fraw.githubusercontent.com%2Fwhiteheaddmark%2FTechnology-Inventory%2Fmaster%2Fnrao-dms-technology-inventory.json].